Bartlett High School Football Player Killed, Brother And 3 Others Injured In Crash

 Two other 16-year-old boys who had been in the back seat each suffered life-threatening injuries.
 One was taken to Central DuPage Hospital in Winfield, the other to St. Alexius Medical Center in Hoffman Estates.
 The driver, age unspecified, suffered non-life-threatening injuries and was also taken to St. Alexius.

-The Bartlett Raiders youth football program identified two of the victims as twin brothers Alex and Adrian Czerwick, both players on the Bartlett High School Hawks football team.
+The Bartlett Raiders youth football program identified two of the victims as twin brothers Alex and Adrian Czerwik, both players on the Bartlett High School Hawks football team.

 The football program did not identify the other two teenage boys who were injured.